 - Farewell dinner in a traditional Nepali restaurant with cultural performances.

 - Local and government taxes.

-- All kind of beverage including mineral water, Phone calls, laundry, hot shower during Trek
+- All kinds of beverages including mineral water, Phone calls, laundry, and hot shower during Trek

 - Travel and Rescue Insurance

 - Optional trips and sightseeing if extended

 - Visa fee, you obtain a visa easily upon your arrival at Tribhuwan International Airport Kathmandu